 - For example, you can cut plastic bottles in half to create mini greenhouses.

-- You can use old pipe and plastic to create a hoop house.
+- You can use old pipes and plastic to create a hoop house.

 The ideas for using recycled materials in your garden are endless.